sidhuko/npm-toolkit/readme.md

 This is in order to ensure integrity of your toolkit and its results regardless of environment or module versions.

+## Change log

+v0.1.9

+Added env.json parser to set environmental variables for your apps through a dedicated JSON file.
+Supports multiple configs with --config switch.
+By default it looks for env.json, if config switch is set to "yourconfig" then env.yourconfig.json is loaded instead.

 ### Installing

 ```